Old City of Dubrovnik

 The ‘Pearl of the Adriatic’, situated on the Dalmatian coast, became an important Mediterranean Sea power from the 13th century onwards.
-Although severely damaged by an earthquake in 1667, Dubrovnik managed to preserve its beautiful Gothic, Renaissance and Baroque churches, monasteries, palaces and fountains.
-Damaged again in the 1990s by armed conflict, it is now the focus of a major restoration programme co-ordinated by UNESCO.
+Although severely damaged by an earthquake in 1667, Dubrovnik managed to preserve its beautiful Gothic, Renaissance, and Baroque churches, monasteries, palaces, and fountains.
+Damaged again in the 1990s by armed conflict, it is now the focus of a major restoration program co-ordinated by UNESCO.

-Stone and brick work together to form a dense architectural fabric.
-Inside the massive fortification walls, large public, civic and religious buildings date to the Renaissance.
+Stone and brickwork together form a dense architectural fabric.
+Inside the massive fortification walls, large public, civic, and religious buildings date to the Renaissance.
 By their monumentality, they evoke the prosperous times of the small republic.
 The works of sculpture, in harmony with the urban landscape, remind us of the cultural enlightenment enjoyed by Dubrovnik.

-Criterion (iii): The city presents a unique testimony to the civilisation of the Republic of Raguse.
+Criterion (iii): The city presents a unique testimony to the civilization of the Republic of Raguse.

 Criterion (iv): The ramparts represent a remarkable effort to adapt its urban medieval enclosure to progress in the field of artillery and constitute one of the great references for 15th-century fortification history.

 - In the 13th century, Raguse and Dubrovnik were joined.
 The arm of the sea then became the principal artery of the new city.
-The small Republic of Dubrovnik-Raguse took the form of a medieval city and was subjected to rigorous, premature and exceptional urban planning.
-The urban centre of the new republic was to be imposing.
+The small Republic of Dubrovnik-Raguse took the form of a medieval city and was subjected to rigorous, premature, and exceptional urban planning.
+The urban center of the new republic was to be imposing.
 Its fleet was powerful as intense trade activity took place between Western Europe and the Balkans.
-On the seas, Dubrovnik rivalled Venice.
+On the seas, Dubrovnik rivaled Venice.